 NOT SUITABLE: fitness/pilates/yoga studios, corporate offices, event, party and function spaces - unless they can be tailored to creative use.

 If your space has uses other than those above, please add them in your space description.
 Please separate each suggested usage with a comma. (eg. Retail, Pottery)

-We are unable to accept spaces that have references to yoga, Pilates, fitness, wellness or health in the name, listing description or images as these activities are not considered creative practice.
+We are unable to accept spaces that have references to yoga, Pilates, fitness, wellness, health or health therapies in the name, listing description or images as these activities are not considered creative practice.
 If you would like to list your space, please remove all references to the above and instead specify how your space could be used creatively and how it may have been used creatively in the past, eg for rehearsals, as a photography location, dance studio, etc. If you can explain how your space could be used by creatives, it will be accepted.

 We are only able to accept coworking and office spaces if their primary purpose is to provide creative practitioners or artists with a place to work.
 Coworking and office spaces must be targeted towards or must be primarily occupied by creatives and artists.
-Please provide specific examples of how your coworking or office space meets this critera, eg 'this coworking space houses graphic designers, copywriters, writers, illustrators, interior designers, animators, editors and more' or 'this office space will be shared with an architect and fashion designer'.
+Please provide specific examples of how your coworking or office space meets this criteria, eg 'this coworking space houses graphic designers, copywriters, writers, illustrators, interior designers, animators, editors and more' or 'this office space will be shared with an architect and fashion designer'.

 All you need is actual photos of your space, as well as a short description that details how your space can be used, pricing terms and an indication of the types of creative work suitable for the space.
 See this link for tips on photography.